vectorgrp/sil-kit-adapters-veipc/demos/README.md

 There is also an additional SIL Kit participant which generates random messages for this already explained setup.

-The echo device listens on TCP port 6666 by default and can be configured for different endianness modes: `little_endian` and `big_endian`.
+The echo server listens on TCP port 6666 by default and can be configured for different endianness modes: `little_endian` and `big_endian`.

 ## Demo Common Steps